matthiasstein/SystemDynamics-Framework/README.md

 ### Introduction

-This Framework allows you to create your own System Dynamic model and run a simulation.
+This Framework allows you to create your own System Dynamics model of complex systems and to simulate its dynamic behavior.

 ### Usage